 "What we don't know is more important than what we do know."

 This is something we believe to our core.
 We coded the investment algorithms we use to manage our own capital with this in mind.

-To see how our Investment Models (CORE and HARVEST), performed through Covid-19 (and other crisis periods) book a meeting with one of the founders.
+You can see how our Investment Models (CORE and HARVEST), performed through Covid-19 (and other crisis periods) here.